Lramseyer/vaporview/CONTRIBUTE.md

 As alluded to earlier in the data structures overview, the waveforms are rendered in chunks.
 In fact the entire `scrollArea` is rendered in chunks.
 I originally used [clusterize.js](https://clusterize.js.org/), however that was designed for rows instead of columns, and does not support dynamically fetching content.
 It also has a weird way of discerning which chunk needs to be rendered.
 So I modified it to fit my needs.
 While it's barely recognizable, Denis Lukov (the author) deserves a shout out for his work that ultimately made this project possible.
 In summary, we create dummy elements to the left and right, and only render the chunks that are on the screen.
 We dynamically render the chunks as they're loaded in.
 And I use the term "render" loosely here, because we're really just creating the HTML for these chunks and inserting it to the DOM.

+Since it can take longer than 1 frame's worth of time to generate the HTML and parse it, I render the waveform content asyncronously.
+This was more challenging than I had initially imagined, and it might still have a few bugs.
+But in essence, the basic chunk element (the chunk with the ruler) is dynamically fetched and rendered, and everything else is asynchronously rendered, yeilding to a `requestAnimationFrame()` so that the scrolling is smooth, but the content can be rendered a few frames later.

+THere's a mutationObserver that checks the rendered content for changed chunks, and then calls `renderWaveformsAsync()` to insert the waveforms into their respective elements.
+The hard part in all of this, was when updates were done before a chunk finished rendering.
+For this, I had to add an `abortFlag` to each chunk, that when set, the `renderWaveformsAsync()` function knows to stop, and a garbage collection function to remove all chunks that are not in the cache.

 ### The anatomy of a chunk

 - .column-chunk